-The approach Andy advocates is rooted in some lessons that were learned in Toyota’s Supplier Support Centre (TSSC).
+The approach Andy continues to practise is rooted in some lessons that were learned in Toyota’s Supplier Support Centre (TSSC).

 In the early 1990s, Toyota’s international reputation was growing because of how it had designed and was operating its own facilities.
 TSSC was the part of Toyota which was grappling with how to help suppliers to achieve similar benefits, but this meant accomplishing deep change across entirely different organisations.
 This posed severe change-management challenges as well as the technical ones: inertia had to be overcome and established patterns of thinking had to be overhauled if managers and their workforces were to achieve irreversible transformation together.

 Andy has now been practising the approach for twenty years, since he first witnessed how much sustainable improvement could be delivered to a unique organisation so quickly.
 Through working out many similar transformations in diverse industrial operations around the world, Andy continues to learn why the approach works and how to apply it to best effect.
 Success depends on blending three ingredients: a practical, narrow-and-deep change process; insightful redesign and leadership coaching.
 In each of these areas there are popular reasons for choosing alternative courses, that can lead to common pitfalls.
 Therefore, in his first training resource – The Incredible Transformation of Gregory Todd – Andy saw the need to warn readers against some of these pitfalls, before providing a sense of what it looks like to successfully navigate the approach and to achieve sustainable transformation.